gvwilson/thirdbit/_posts/2024/2024-08-12-tutorials-i-would-like-to-attend.md

     or using something like [bitarray][bitarray] or the [array][array] module from Python's standard library to be more accessible.

+1. And speaking of Rust,
+    *Rust for Python Programmers* is an introduction to a language that might, if its community can shed its cryptocurrency baggage, be the most important systems programming language of the next twenty years.
+    This workshop culminates with participants building a small Python extension in Rust and turning it into a shareable package.

 1.  *What Every Data Scientist Needs to Know About Deploying an Application* addresses the same need as [this unfinished tutorial][sys-tutorial]: what do people who *aren't* sys admins need to know in order to put an application into production?